Cancer Vaccines

 Where are we?

-Vaccinations (vaccines) have been a game changer in the medical world and human health.
-They’ve helped protect us from measles and mumps, polio, and most recently COVID-19.
+Vaccines have been a game changer in the medical world and human health.
+They’ve helped protect us from measles, mumps, polio and, most recently, COVID-19.
 They’ve even eradicated smallpox, one of the deadliest diseases in human history.

 A history of vaccines and cancer

 HPV was first linked to cervical cancer in the 1980s.
-It is an extremely common virus.
-Around 8 out of 10 people will be infected with HPV at some point in their lives.
-Not all cases of HPV will end up causing cervical cancer, but it can increase the risk.
+It's an extremely common virus - around 8 out of 10 people will be infected with a form of HPV at some point in their lives.
+Not all these cases will end up causing cervical cancer, but some types of HPV infection can increase the risk.

-The HPV vaccine is given out in a nationwide programme.
+Since 2008, the HPV vaccine has been given out in a nationwide programme.
 Originally, it vaccinated adolescent girls against 2 strains of HPV – HPV 16 and 18.
 These strains are connected to around 7 in 10 cervical cancer cases.
-Now, the vaccine extends its protection against 9 strains of HPV and is offered to all children aged 11-13.
-For those who missed out on receiving it, there is a catch-up programme up to the age of 25.
+The current vaccine protects against 9 strains of HPV and is offered to all children aged 11-13.
+For those who missed out on receiving it, there's a catch-up programme up to the age of 25.

-Results from a landmark study in 2021 showed the vaccine was effective in reducing cervical cancer risk.
-In fact, the vaccine was shown to reduce cervical cancer rates by almost 90% in women in their 20s who were offered it at age 12 to 13.
+Results from a landmark study in 2021 showed the vaccine is effective in reducing cervical cancer risk.
+In fact, it was shown to reduce cervical cancer rates by almost 90% in women in their 20s who were offered it at age 12 to 13.

 Similarly, Hepatitis B has been linked to liver cancer, increasing risk by 15-25%.
-The chance of getting the virus is low in the UK, but if you’re travelling to a country where it is more common, you can get vaccinated.
+The chance of getting the virus is low in the UK, but if you’re travelling to a country where it’s more common, you can get vaccinated.

-Developing vaccines against cancer itself is something different.
+Developing vaccines against cancer is different from protecting against HPV.
 The idea behind these vaccines is that they will be used to treat cancer, rather than preventing it.

 In the same way traditional vaccines use part of the virus to prevent disease, cancer vaccines use harmless proteins from the surface of cancer cells known as antigens.